Current Job Openings

 - Web services

 Located on the north shore of Lake Superior, Duluth is the fourth largest city in Minnesota.
 Together with Superior, Wisconsin, we form an area known as the Twin Ports, supporting a regional population of nearly 280,000.
-One of the largest international ports in the world, Duluth is known for shipping and as a commercial and manufacturing center.
-It is a regional hub for health care, education, aviation, technology, and is a top tourist destination.
+As one of the largest international ports in the world, Duluth is known for shipping and as a commercial and manufacturing center.
+In addition to industry, Duluth is a regional hub for health care, education, aviation, technology, and is a top tourist destination.

 Don't spend your life sitting in traffic.
 Why simply vacation in Duluth?
 Wake up to Lake Superior every day!